ersel/spotify-cli-mac/README.md

-# Spotify Client for Mac OS X
+# :notes: Spotify Client for Mac OS X :notes:
 A nodejs app to control Spotify without leaving your terminal.

 # Usage